-To participate, students must be in good academic standing and approved by their respective department heads.
+To participate, students must be a junior or senior in good academic standing and approved by their respective department heads.
 Students will receive three hours of credit and may participate in the internship program for credit for one semester only.
 Students must have completed appropriate course work in the internship discipline.
 (Usually 9 hrs. minimum in relevant courses.)

 - Sign an internship cooperative agreement and plan of work.